thecityny/active-campaign-proxy/README.md

 }
 ```

-This will add the user to your ActiveCampaign list securely.
+This will add the user to your ActiveCampaign list and assign them a tag securely.